Written by Simon Beard, Research Associate at the Center for the Study of Existential Risk, University of Cambridge

 This is no understatement.
 So far two assessments of the risks associated with GOF-PPP research have been produced.
 They give a range of estimates for the probability of a pandemic resulting from accidental release of engineered pathogens from a laboratory between 1 in 1,000 (Lipsitch and Inglesby 2014) and 1 in 33,000,000,000 (Fouchier 2015) per laboratory year.

 Despite this, our natural tendency towards precaution regarding this research may be damaging.
-One recent study by the National Bureau of Economic Research found that the expected costs associated with global influenza, at around 0.7% of global income, are comparable with the long-term costs of climate change.
+One recent study by the National Bureau of Economic Research found that the expected costs associated with global influenza, at around 0.7%

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.